-Flammability should be determined by tests or by calculation in accordance with methods adopted by ISO (see ISO 10156:1996 Gases and gas mixtures - Determination of fire potential and oxidizing ability for the selection of cylinder valve outlets).
+7. Flammability should be determined by tests or by calculation in accordance with methods adopted by ISO (see ISO 10156:1996).
 Where insufficient data are available to use these methods, tests by a comparable method recognized by the competent authority may be used.